Lopez Expedition

 The Lopez Expedition (Spanish: Expedición López) of 1851 was an attempt led by Narciso López to invade and seize control of Cuba which was then part of the Spanish Empire.
+Wary that Spain's rule in Cuba was unsustainable, López sought to have it annexed by the United States to ensure slavery's preservation in Cuba.
+He and American Southern volunteers hoped to incorporate Cuba as a slave state into the United States.

-The force comprising 420 Cuban emigres and American volunteers landed in western Cuba, where the invaders were defeated and captured by the Spanish forces.
+In August 1851, after two failed expeditions, a force comprising 420 Cuban emigres and American volunteers landed in western Cuba, where the invaders were defeated and captured by the Spanish forces.
 López and many of the other prisoners were executed.
 It was part of a string of filibustering raids launched from American territory during the era, in violation of the Neutrality Act.